 Residential and driveway trench drains generally need a lower flow capacity than those in other applications because they’re clearing a smaller area of space.
 Aesthetic considerations can therefore take priority.
-Decorative trench grates provide an eye-catching border around pools and decks or offer a high-end finish to a driveway.
+Decorative grates provide an eye-catching border around pools and decks or offer a high-end finish to a driveway.

 Airport-rated and traffic-rated trench drains

 Since trench is an interruption in hardscape surface, it often is required to bear the weight of a vehicle.
 There are many different levels of load rating.

 H-20 load ratings are a standard set by the American Association of State Highway Transportation Officials (AASHTO).
 It requires that the iron castings for vehicle infrastructure be able to bear 16,000 pounds wheel load, or 32,000 pounds axle load.
 Since trench gratings are small, they rarely bear the full weight of a wheel let alone a full axle, so usually these H-20 rated grates offer more than enough strength.
 H-20 is sufficiently heavy duty for part of a truck wheel, since the concrete around the trench also takes load.

 It’s important to note that for larger castings, heavy-duty traffic-rated loading criterion may be higher.
 For example, AASHTO specifies that the M360 proof load, where the loading criterion is 40,000 to 100,000 pounds, is more appropriate for castings that take more of a vehicle’s weight.

 Airport-rated trench drains require even more support, to handle the weight of a full airplane.
 These applications need reinforcement and specify the concrete or asphalt surround.
 The Federal Aviation Administration (FAA) specifies the needed load bearing capacity for airport trench grates.
 Current standards require a casting to support 200,000 pounds wheel weight, with additional safety factors necessary.